 With no sugar added whatsoever, it’s hard to believe that this “liquid dessert” is so incredibly good for you.

-Imagine if you could drink a cheesecake.
+Imagine if you could drink a matcha, coconutty cheesecake– Mmm.
 It’s like that.

 Think guilt-free milkshake.

 Whether you’re vegan, on a keto diet, or none-of-the-above,

 you’ve got to try it.

-The only thing is, you have to get your hands on some decent matcha.
+The only thing is, you first have to get your hands on some decent matcha.

 If you spend $30 on high-grade organic matcha, of course it will taste amazing.

-To make this recipe, I recommend you use decent quality matcha that isn’t bitter.
+To make this matcha latte recipe, I recommend you use decent quality matcha that isn’t bitter.

 If you search for matcha on Amazon Japan, there are a lot of choices.
-My guess is that the majority of the matcha available online isn’t very good quality.
+Though, my guess is that the majority of the matcha available online isn’t very good quality.

 I would recommend getting better quality, better tasting matcha.